-Overall, the level of complaints are relatively low with only 23 complaints made about the service against around 2,000 new applications into the service across the range of services.
+Overall, the level of complaints are relatively low with only 28 complaints made against around 2,000 applications into the service across the range of services.

-Conclusion
+8. Conclusion

 The Housing Service provides statutory and non-statutory services to households in Bracknell.
 Within the legal framework for assessment of housing, homelessness and DFG services, there is little to no scope to amend the outcomes, but it is vitally important that access to the service is promoted to those with protected characteristics, whom, data suggests, are more likely to experience barriers to obtaining assistance.
 The Housing service does meet the needs of a diverse population in accordance with the public sector equality duty, however the service needs to continue to ensure these duties are met.
 It is also noted that the service has a diverse workforce.